aistairc/DeepEventMine/README.md

 ## Requirements
 - Python 3.7.0
 - PyTorch
-- For preprocessing data: regex, bs4, cchardet
+- For preprocessing data: regex, bs4, cchardet, gdown

 ## How to run